carbon-language/carbon-lang/llvm/docs/Statepoints.rst

   collected values, transforming the IR to expose a pointer giving the base object for every such live pointer, and inserting all the intrinsics correctly is explicitly out of scope for this document.
-  The recommended approach is described in the section of Late Safepoint Placement below.
+  The recommended approach is to use the :ref:`utility passes
+  <statepoint-utilities>` described below.

 This abstract function call is concretely represented by a sequence of intrinsic calls known as a 'statepoint sequence'.